jeffgbutler/microservice-workshop-kotlin/docs/restTemplateClientExercise.md

 ## Use the Traffic Simulator

-Start the movie-aggregator-service application and access it's swagger interface at [http://localhost:8080](http://localhost:8080)
+Start the movie-aggregator-service-rt application and access it's swagger interface at [http://localhost:8080](http://localhost:8080)

 The aggregate service includes a simple SPA (single page application), written with Vue.js, that will send random requests to the aggregate service.
 This will be very useful when we start to work with Hystrix.
 You can try it now by navigating to the root of the aggregator project at [http://localhost:8080](http://localhost:8080).
 Once the page is open in a browser, press the "Start" button to start sending traffic to your new aggregate web service.